Transitional Requirements Under the Professional Governance Act

 Maintaining continuity on Council is a fundamental governance principle for a complex organization such as Engineers and Geoscientists BC.
 To ensure continuity was maintained during the transition to new requirements under the Professional Governance Act, Council's transition plan ensured a balance of new and returning Councillors.

-In order to ensure continuity of Council, the terms in 2020 were adjusted for the five incoming Councillors.
-This introduced an appropriate staggering, allowing 1/3 of the Council positions to be elected each year thereafter.
+In order to ensure continuity of Council, the terms in 2020 were adjusted for the five incoming Councillors, based on the number of votes received.
+This introduced an appropriate staggering, allowing 1/3 of the Councillor positions to be elected each year thereafter.

-Beginning in 2021, the method for selecting the Vice President will change; Council will appoint one of its elected members to serve as Vice President each year.
+Beginning with the 2021/2022 Council term, the method for selecting the Vice President will change; Council will appoint one of its elected members to serve as Vice President each year.
 This will enable Council to select a Vice President who can best meet the needs of the Council in any given year, and will be an important part of maintaining continuity as we fully transition to the Professional Governance Act.
 This model will also increase the number of Councillor positions available each year by one seat.

 This approach is considered governance best practice, and is well-established in similar organizations, including the College of Physicians and Surgeons of BC, College of Dental Surgeons of BC, BC College of Nurses and Midwives, Architectural Institute of British Columbia, Chartered Professional Accountants of BC and the College of Veterinarians of BC.